View WILLIAM HUDSON's Obituary on Progress-Index.com and share memories

 |

-The family will assemble at 9:30 a.m. the day of the service and will also receive friends at 5301 Verlinda Dr., North Chesterfield, VA.
+The family will assemble 9:30 a.m. the day of the service and will also receive friends at 5301 Verlinda Drive, North Chesterfield, VA.

 J.M.
 Wilkerson Funeral Establishment Inc., 102 South Ave., Petersburg, VA 804-732-8911, www.jmwilkersonsince1874.com.